kmccun2/stat-tracker-react/README.md

 - ✅ Assessment categories (Hitting, Throwing, Strength, Speed, Power, General)
 - ✅ Goal calculation based on age and gender
 - ✅ Real-time goal status (Met/Not Met/Not Entered)
-- ✅ Input fields for assessment results
+- ✅ Input fields for assessment results with database persistence
 - ✅ CSV export functionality (individual player or all players)
 - ✅ Responsive design with professional UI
 - ✅ Age-based goal ranges (12 or less, 13-14, 15-16, 17-18, 18+)